microsoft/rushstack.io-website/docs/api/node-core-library.async.mapasync.md

 ## Remarks

-This API is similar to the system `Array#map`<!-- -->, except that the loop is asynchronous, and the maximum number of concurrent promises can be throttled using [IAsyncParallelismOptions.concurrency](./node-core-library.iasyncparallelismoptions.concurrency.md)<!-- -->.
+This API is similar to the system `Array#map`, except that the loop is asynchronous, and the maximum number of concurrent promises can be throttled using [IAsyncParallelismOptions.concurrency](./node-core-library.iasyncparallelismoptions.concurrency.md).

 If `callback` throws a synchronous exception, or if it returns a promise that rejects, then the loop stops immediately.
 Any remaining array items will be skipped, and overall operation will reject with the first error that was encountered.